-Games, instant messaging, chat rooms or social media is not allowed on Media Center computers.
-Students caught using of these sites will be given two warnings.
+Games, instant messaging, chat rooms or social media are not allowed on Media Center computers.
+Students caught using any of these sites will be given two warnings.
 If the student fails to comply, their computer will be shut down and they will be asked to leave the Media Center or sit at a table.

 The High School Media Center partners with the Chippewa River District Library (CRDL) to provide even more resources to our high school students.
 Student may requests books from libraries within the CRDL network and have the materials delivered to the High School Media Center.
 Students and staff are also able to return CRDL materials to the High School Media Center and have them circulated back to their home library.

 Mr. Klak has compiled a List of Books that should be read by any student interested in furthering their education beyond high school.
 The selection includes both fiction and non-fiction.

 Media Center Assistant

 989-775-2200 x 20831